Nicolasara/in_the_dark/src/game-rules/README.md

    - Support for multiple player displays
    - Team collaboration interface
    - Results display for different outcomes
-   - Half Win tracking and display
+   - In The Dark Half Win tracking and display

 4. New winning condition logic

    - Mode-specific condition checking
-   - Half Win implementation
+   - In The Dark Half Win implementation
    - Team vs Individual outcome determination

 5. Modified scoring system (for future implementation)

-   - Double Win points
+   - In The Dark Double Win points
-   - Regular Win points
+   - In The Dark Win points
-   - Half Win points
+   - In The Dark Half Win points
    - Tie handling

 6. Updated game summary display
    - Show all relevant outcomes
    - Display team results
    - Show individual achievements
-   - Track and display Half Wins
+   - Track and display In The Dark Half Wins

 ## Future Considerations

 1. Points System Implementation

-   - Double Win: 2x points
+   - In The Dark Double Win: 2x points
-   - Regular Win: 1x points
+   - In The Dark Win: 1x points
-   - Half Win: 0.5x points
+   - In The Dark Half Win: 0.5x points
    - Tie: 1x points for everyone
    - Team mode point distribution